sproutcore/guides/source/using_handlebars.md

 });
 </javascript>

-When we only have a few bindings to configure, like with <code>App.InfoView</code>, it is sometimes useful to be able to declare those bindings in the template.
-You can do that by passing additional arguments to the +{{#view}}+ helper.
+When we only have a few bindings to configure, like with `App.InfoView`, it is sometimes useful to be able to declare those bindings in the template.
+You can do that by passing additional arguments to the `{{#view}}` helper.
 If all you're doing is configuring bindings, this often allows you to bypass having to create a new subclass.

 <html filename="user.handlebars">
 User: {{firstName}} {{lastName}}